Child Safety

 Helmet Safety | ||||||

-Helmets are recommended for activities like skateboarding, rollerblading, biking, sledding, skating skiing and snowboarding.
-In Ontario, it is mandatory for anyone under the age of 18 to wear a certified helmet while riding a bicycle (Highway Traffic Act).
-All skaters, 10 years and under must wear a CSA-certified hockey helmet while skating at all City of Ottawa public skating sessions in indoor arenas.
-However, helmets are always recommended for any activity on ice.
+Helmets are recommended for activities like skateboarding, rollerblading, biking, sledding, skating, skiing and snowboarding.
+In Ontario, it is mandatory for anyone under the age of 18 to wear a certified bicycle helmet while riding a bicycle.
+You can learn more by visiting Ontario’s Bicycle Safety website.
+Skaters 10 years and under must wear a CSA (Canadian Standards Association) certified hockey helmet while skating at all City of Ottawa public skating drop-in sessions and registered ice skating programs.
+Helmets are always recommended for any activity on ice.
 Bicycle helmets are NOT recommended for skating.
-What you need to know about helmetsHelmets prevent the risk of serious head injuries by absorbing the force from a fall or a hit to the head.
+What you need to know about helmetsHelmets reduce the risk of serious head injuries by absorbing force from a fall or a hit to the head.
 What are some helmet tips?

 Most helmets will fit into one of the following categories: